RithikBruh/Habbit-Tracker-Notion-Automation-/README.md

 elif "Sleep" in text :
 	done_count += 2 #choose your own weights
 ```
+**IMPORTANT NOTICE :

-- The score limit is the max score you can achieve in a day.
-Set it to the sum of all the scores awarded to each block  “””You can change this sentence to : Set it according to your required score”””
+- The score limit is the Boarderline Score , which means it will be marked as good (taken into the streak).Its basically the minimum score you need to achive in a day.

 ```python
 SCORE_LIMIT = 13 #Choose your daily score limit here